davendramaharaj1/L1DeeptMetv2-GoldenC/README.md

 # L1DeepMetv2-GoldenC: A C++ and Python-Compatible Implementation of the L1DeepMETv2 Model for MET Regression
-This repository provides a C++ implementation of the L1DeepMETv2 [L1DeepMETv2](https://github.com/DeepMETv2/L1DeepMETv2/tree/3f6ea5777704cfe7ed64f847f9be8735594484cc) model, originally developed in PyTorch as part of the DeepMETv2 project.
+This repository provides a C++ implementation of the [L1DeepMETv2](https://github.com/DeepMETv2/L1DeepMETv2/tree/3f6ea5777704cfe7ed64f847f9be8735594484cc) model, originally developed in PyTorch.
 The L1DeepMETv2 model leverages Edge Convolutional Networks (EdgeConv) to regress MET (Missing Transverse Energy) from L1Puppi candidates in particle physics data.
 In addition to a high-performance C++ implementation, this "Golden C" version offers Python bindings, allowing seamless integration of the C++ model as a Python module.

 Key features of this repository include: